rchurchley/sfuthesis/README.md

 - University of Victoria
 - Simon Fraser University

 System Requirements
 -------------------

-You will need a relatively recent version of TeX Live or MiKTeX.
-Other LaTeX installations will also work, although you may need to install some packages.
+You will need a relatively recent LaTeX distribution.
+In particular, the SFU template requires the following packages: `cmbright`, `setspace`, `tocloft`, `pdfpages`, `enumitem`, and their dependencies.
+If you do not have these installed, you can easily get them using the package manager that came with your distribution (`tlmgr` in TeX Live or its GUI frontend `TeX Live Utility` on OS X; `mpm` on Windows MikTeX installations).

 Installation
 ------------